Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chaoter-5-trustworthiness-the-antifragile-virtue.md

-# Trustworthiness: The Antifragile Virtue
+# Chapter 5: Trustworthiness - The Antifragile Virtue

 Consider this paradox: The more you obsess over your trustworthy reputation, the more fragile that reputation becomes.
 Welcome to the counterintuitive world of ethical leadership.